 Washington Small Business Credit Initiative

-A combination of lending and investment programs designed for small businesses, the goals of Small Business Credit Initiative (SSBCI) programs are to provide additional capital to Community Development Financial Institutions (CDFIs) and participating lenders to increase the flow of capital to underserved communities across the state who have been otherwise left out of traditional banking opportunities.
+A combination of lending and investment programs designed for small businesses, the Small Business Credit Initiative (SSBCI) provided additional capital to Community Development Financial Institutions (CDFIs) and participating lenders to increase the flow of capital to underserved communities across the state who have been otherwise left out of traditional banking opportunities.

-On March 11, 2021, President Biden signed The American Rescue Plan Act, which provides for the reauthorization and expansion of the State Small Business Credit Initiative (SSBCI), administered by the U.S. Department of Treasury (Treasury).
-Treasury has appointed the Washington State Department of Commerce (Commerce) as the Implementing Entity to execute Washington’s approved SSBCI plan.
+In 2021, President Biden signed The American Rescue Plan Act, which reauthorized and expanded the State Small Business Credit Initiative (SSBCI).
+The U.S. Department of Treasury (Treasury) appointed the Washington State Department of Commerce to implement and manage the Treasury-approved SSBCI plan for the state.

-The purpose of Treasury’s SSBCI program is to strengthen state programs that support private financing to small businesses where it provides funding to state small business lending and investment programs.
-The goals of the state’s SSBCI programs are to address the capital needs of the smallest businesses and non-profit organizations of Washington State, with a focus on under-resourced and under-banked communities.
+The purpose of Treasury’s SSBCI program is to strengthen state programs that support private lending and investment.
+The goals of the state’s SSBCI programs are to address the capital needs of the smallest businesses and non-profit organizations in Washington, with a focus on under-resourced and under-banked communities.

-A portion of all program funding is targeted towards Very Small Businesses (VSB) and businesses owned by Socially and Economically Disadvantaged Individuals (SEDI).
-Working with private partners, Commerce expects to leverage new private capital (10:1 ratio) to expand lending and investment in small businesses and entrepreneurship, build small business ecosystems, and create jobs.
+A portion of all program funding is targeted to Very Small Businesses (VSB) and businesses owned by Socially and Economically Disadvantaged Individuals (SEDI).
+Working with private partners, Commerce expects to leverage new private capital (10:1 ratio) to expand lending and investment in small businesses and entrepreneurship, build small business ecosystems and create jobs.

 SSBCI Programs